 Infrastructure and Green Cities (IGC)

-IGC has been developed since 2013 by Dr. Ogenis Brilhante who has created the IHS Green City Concept and two tools: one to measure green city performance and the other to develop a Green City action planning to help city become greener.
+IGC has been developed since 2013 by Dr Ogenis Brilhante who has created the IHS Green City Concept and two tools: one to measure green city performance and the other to develop a Green City action planning to help the city become greener.
 The thematic area has become very successful with high student counts, publications and international projects.

 Research within the IGC thematic area covers issues related to infrastructure asset management and the relations of green city performance with infrastructure, liveability, sustainability, sustainable development and environmental quality.